Last updated on 30th October 2023

 Advertising on YouTube is a three step process:

 Here, you will have a chance to upload your video ad if it is not already uploaded to YouTube.
-When you’re happy to continue, click ‘Get Started’ to be taken to Google Ads and asked to paste the URL of your video into the search bar:
+When you’re happy to continue, click ‘Get Started’.
+You’ll then be taken to Google Ads and asked to paste the URL of your video into the search bar:

 You will also be asked a couple of questions, such as the type of video ad you want, where you want your ad to appear, and most importantly, where you want to direct viewers who click on your ad.